Pamela Gordon (politician): Honours

-In December 2015 Gordon was honoured at a gala in New York celebrating female empowerment hosted by the Girl Be Heard theatre company.
-The company praised Gordon, saying "Dame Pamela Gordon-Banks has broken countless ceilings, educationally and economically.
-She thinks globally and acts locally".
-Gordon Banks is the recipient of the 2019 George Parkin Service Award at Oxford University.
+In December 2015, Gordon was honoured at a gala in New York celebrating female empowerment hosted by the Girl Be Heard theatre company.
+The company praised Gordon, saying: "Dame Pamela Gordon-Banks has broken countless ceilings, educationally and economically.
+She thinks globally and acts locally."
+Gordon-Banks is the recipient of the 2019 George Parkin Service Award at Oxford University.

+In 2025, she listed by The Bermudian among "10 of Bermuda's Most Influential Women".